Gooru/ln-quizzes/README.md

 * `grunt build:prod` (production)

 ### Embedded application
-The gooru application can run as a normal ember application or it could be embedded into a 3rd party application.
+The quizzes application can run as a normal ember application or it could be embedded into a 3rd party application.
-This was made with the intention of sharing some screens/functionality with Gooru partners

 #### Build it as embedded
 To build the application as a embedded app do